ChessMax/awesome-programming-languages/README.md

 - [Nim](https://github.com/nim-lang/Nim) - Nim is a compiled, garbage-collected systems programming language with a design that focuses on efficiency, expressiveness, and elegance (in that order of priority).
 - [Nit](https://github.com/nitlang/nit/) - Nit is an expressive language with a script-like syntax, a friendly type-system and aims at elegance, simplicity and intuitiveness.
 - [Nix](https://nixos.wiki/wiki/Nix_Expression_Language) - Expression language for the Nix package manager.
 The Nix expression language is a pure, lazy, functional language.
+- [Noja](https://github.com/cozis/Noja) - Noja is a high level language with dynamic typing inspired from CPython, which features an import system, type assertions, multiple return values and more!
 - [Nox](https://github.com/nox-language/nox) - Nox is a programming language written in Rust.
 Memory and thread safety without compromising performance are the most important goal.
 Performance is also the most important goal.
 The language should be as simple as it possibly can given the above goals.
 - [Nsbasic](https://www.nsbasic.com/) - A complete, powerful development environment.
 Create apps for iOS, Android, Windows, MacOS and Linux.
 - [NullC](https://github.com/WheretIB/nullc) - Fast C-like programming language with advanced features.